to-nexus/dex-contracts/docs-v1/README.md

 - Protection against reentrancy attacks
 - Access control for administrative functions

-For detailed security information, see the audit report in [`audits/REP-final-20251103T123743Z.pdf`](audits/REP-final-20251103T123743Z.pdf).

 ## 📄 License

 This project is licensed under the Business Source License 1.1 (BUSL-1.1).
-See the [LICENSE](./LICENSE) file for details.
+See the [LICENSE](../LICENSE) file for details.

 **License Terms:**
 - **Licensor**: Nexus Co., Ltd.